How Fire Inspections Save Lives - Inspect Point

 Here’s the Thing About Inspections, folks…

-The inspection process is in the best interest of the lives and safety of you.
+The inspection process is in the best interest of your life and safety.
 Inspections save lives.
-Of course, it’s the equipment that actually saves lives… but without regular safety inspections, you won’t know if the equipment is reliable.
+Of course, it’s the equipment that actually saves lives–but without regular safety inspections, you won’t know if the equipment is reliable.

 Save lives.
 Save buildings.
 Save money.
 Make sure your dwellings are regularly inspected.